 There is a reason we hear the phrase “that’s a pain in the neck.”
 Neck pain can be debilitating and is commonly associated with a dull ache.
 The good news is that neck pain is treatable.
-If you’re seeking help for pain management, please contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552, or book your appointment online today.
+If you’re seeking help for pain management, please contact Dr. Nikesh Seth at one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552, or book your appointment online today.

 A common cause of neck pain, this is most frequently felt like a stiff neck.
 Cervical degenerative disc disease is much less common than disc degeneration in the lumbar spine because the neck generally is subjected to far less torque and force.

 Cervical facet joint arthritis or arthropathy is a common cause of neck pain and discomfort due to degeneration and arthritis of this part of the vertebrae.
 This condition causes pain in the neck that does not radiate into the arms.
 Spondylosis, which is an umbrella term, describes symptoms related to degenerative changes in the spine and is not considered a medical diagnosis.
 The term Spondylosis is often used in place of facet joint arthritis, or facet arthropathy.